MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/powerplatform/powerplat-faq.md

 ### What version of [!INCLUDE[prodshort](../developer/includes/prodshort.md)] do I need?

-17.0 is needed.
+17.0 of [!INCLUDE[prodshort](../developer/includes/prodshort.md)] is needed.
 17 contains v2.0 of the standard APIs and improvements to the OData stack that enable APIs to be exposed and consumed as virtual entities.

 ### Can a solution from an independent software vendor (ISV) take a dependency on virtual entities?
 What does the application lifecycle management (ALM) look like?